reselbob/workingwithactors/Temporal/BarrysPeanutsDotNet/readme.md

 ## (2) Start the Temporal Server

-Here is the instructions for starting the Temporal Server on a local Ubuntu machine:
+Here is the command for starting the Temporal Server on a local Ubuntu machine:

 `temporal server start-dev --ip 0.0.0.0`